Mixed-Effect Thompson Sampling: INTRODUCTION

-There are two main approaches to addressing the exploration-exploitation dilemma in sequential decision making.
-The first are \emph{upper confidence bounds (UCBs)} \citep{first_ucb_0,auer02finitetime}, which rely on the optimism in the face of uncertainty principle.
-UCB algorithms construct confidence sets and take the action with the highest estimated reward within these sets. \emph{Thompson sampling (TS)} \citep{thompson33likelihood,russo18tutorial} follows the Bayesian paradigm and takes the action with the highest estimated reward under posterior-sampled model parameters.
-Thompson sampling is naturally randomized, highly flexible, and it has competitive empirical performance \citep{russo14learning, ts_scott, chapelle11empirical}.
-This work takes the second direction.

-Efficient exploration in contextual bandits \citep{langford08epochgreedy,dani08stochastic,li10contextual,abbasi-yadkori11improved,agrawal13thompson} is an important research direction, as their action space is often large and naive exploration may lead to suboptimal performance.
-In this work, we start from a basic observation that the expected rewards of actions are often correlated in real-world problems.
-To model this phenomenon, we study a structured bandit environment where each \emph{action parameter} depends on one or multiple \emph{latent parameters}.
-It follows that actions share information through these latent parameters.
-Taking an action shall teach the agent about its latent parameters, which consequently teaches it about other actions that share the same latent parameters.
+Efficient exploration in contextual bandits \citep{langford08epochgreedy,dani08stochastic,li10contextual,abbasi-yadkori11improved,agrawal13thompson} is an important research direction, as their action space is usually huge and naive exploration may lead to suboptimal performance.
+In this work, we start from the basic observation that the expected rewards of actions in real-world problems are often correlated.
+To model this phenomenon, we study a structured mixed-effect bandit environment where each \emph{action parameter} depends on one or multiple \emph{effect parameters}.
+The actions are related through the effect parameters.
+Therefore, taking an action teaches the agent about its effect parameters, which consequently teaches it about other actions that share the same effect parameters.
+We present three motivating examples next.